cgwire/kitsu/docs/first_production/README.md

 ## Add a New User

 Each Artist required an account.
-Go to the drop-down menu ![Main menu](../img/getting-started/main_button.png), and under the **Studio** section, choose **PEOPLE** page.
+Go to the dropdown menu ![Main menu](../img/getting-started/main_button.png), and under the **Studio** section, choose **PEOPLE** page.